cedar-policy/cedar-docs/docs/collections/_overview/terminology.md

 ## Entity {#term-entity}

 A [principal](../policies/syntax-policy.html#term-parc-principal), an [action](../policies/syntax-policy.html#term-parc-action), or a [resource](../policies/syntax-policy.html#term-parc-resource) that is part of your application are all represented in Cedar as *entities*.
+The shape of entities is defined in the [schema](../schema/schema.html) of your application

 Entities are referenced by their type and identifier, together called the entity's *unique identifier* (UID).
-In the example policies P1 and P2 above, `User::"jane"`, `Action::"ViewPhoto"`, and `UserGroup::"kevinFriends"` are all UIDs.
+For example, `User::"jane"`, `Action::"ViewPhoto"`, and `UserGroup::"kevinFriends"` are all UIDs.
 Here, `User`, `UserGroup`, and `Action` are entity types, and `"jane"`, `"kevinFriends"`, and `"viewPhoto"` are entity identifiers.
 The `Action` entity type is specially reserved for use with actions, but otherwise you can define whatever entity types are required by your application scenario.

-Entities have attributes that describe the entity in some way.
+Entities have attributes that corespond to information that's known, such as information that's stored in a dayabase.
 For example, an entity of type `Photo` might contain attributes like the following:

 + A `name` \(a [string](../policies/syntax-datatypes.html#datatype-string)\)
 + A `createdDate` \(a string containing a date\)
 + A `location` \(a [set](../policies/syntax-datatypes.html#datatype-set) of type [Decimal](../policies/syntax-datatypes.html#datatype-decimal) that represent coordinates\)
 + The `photographer` \(a reference to another entity representing the user who took the photo\).

-Define the attributes that are useful to your scenario.
+When creating entities, you should define the attributes that are useful to your scenario.

 For more details about entities, see [Entity](../policies/syntax-entity.html) in [Cedar syntax - elements of the policy language](../policies/syntax.html).